Love a good zoo?

 Eat at Dillon’s

 Dillon’s Restaurant is known for its Kansas City style barbecue.
-It is located inside the aquarium, with the floor-to-ceiling shark tank incorporated into the restaurant.
+It is located in the aquarium, with the floor-to-ceiling shark tank inside the restaurant.
 We read so many good reviews about Dillon’s before our trip that we decided we’d better not miss it.
 We arrived just before the lunch rush and were quickly seated.

 Disclosure: We received complimentary admission and rides at Wildlife World Zoo for the purpose of review.
 This post contains affiliate links.
 All opinions are my own.